gmenke54/Monopoly/README.md

 4. On your turn:
    - Perform actions (optional)
    - Roll the dice to end your turn
-   - Follow prompts for your roll
+   - Follow the prompts for your roll
 5. Take all your friend's money!
+6. Just like real life, Grantopoly allows you to go into debt to pay rent or taxes but not to buy houses or unmortgage properties.
+7. Be careful!
+If your total value drops below 0, you lose!

 ---